 - Read peer-reviewed research or journal

 Risks are always present in every workplace, but you can transfer them.
-Dentists can transfer their risks through:
+Also, dentists can transfer their risks through:

 General dentists must refer patients needing specialized treatment to a specialist.
-Provide a referral letter detailing the patient’s details, diagnosis, and treatments.
+In the same way, also provide a referral letter detailing the patient’s details, diagnosis, and treatments.

 Insurance companies provide insurance coverage designed to protect healthcare professionals like dentists.
-Dentists who manage their own practices may require supplemental insurance plans.
+In addition, dentists who manage their own practices may require supplemental insurance plans.
 The following are some of the insurance policies practicing dentists may need:

 Dental clinic owners need BOP coverage.
 This insurance policy combines commercial property and commercial liability coverage.
 The BOP policy includes the following: